Atrimilan/MinecraftServerWithFRP/README.md

 Don't forget to specify the `serverAddr` of your VPS in [frpc/frpc.toml](frpc/frpc.toml);

-Create a [secret.txt](secret.txt) file in the root directory, and fill it with a secured alphanumeric random string.
+Create a [secret.txt](secret.txt) file in the root directory, and fill it with a secure random alphanumeric string.

-## 2. Configure FRPS (on the remote VPS)
+## 2. Configure FRPS - On the remote VPS

 Open the TCP ports on your VPS firewall, based on what you have specified in [frps/docker-compose.yml](frps/docker-compose.yml).

-Run FRPS (this simply runs a docker container):
+Run FRPS (this simply runs a Docker container):
 ```sh
 cd ./frps
 sh ./run.sh
 ```

-Listen to logs (CTLR + C to exit):
+Listen to logs (Ctrl+C to exit):
 ```sh
 docker logs frps -tf
 ```

-## 2. Configure FRPC (on the Minecraft server host)
+## 3. Configure FRPC - On the Minecraft server host

-Execute [frpc/run.bat](frpc/run.bat) to run FRPC in a docker container.
+Run [frpc/run.bat](frpc/run.bat) to run FRPC in a Docker container.

 The container will stop on terminal exit (as it is not detached).

-## 3. Minecraft server
+## 4. Set up the Minecraft server

-Install the Minecraft server.jar of your choice in the [mc_server](mc_server) directory, and change JVM arguments in [mc_server/run.bat](mc_server/run.bat) according to your needs.
+Install the Minecraft server JAR file of your choice in the [mc_server](mc_server) directory, and adjust the JVM arguments in [mc_server/run.bat](mc_server/run.bat) to suit your needs.

-Execute [mc_server/run.bat](mc_server/run.bat) to start the Minecraft server, don't forget to change the port in the generated [server.properties](mc_server/server.properties) file according to what you have specified in [frpc/frpc.toml](frpc/frpc.toml).
+Run [mc_server/run.bat](mc_server/run.bat) to start the Minecraft server.
+Remember to set the port in the generated [server.properties](mc_server/server.properties) file to match the port specified in [frpc/frpc.toml](frpc/frpc.toml).

-## 4. Easy run
+## 5. Start everything easily

-Everything is ready to go, now you can execute [start_servers.bat](start_servers.bat) to run FRPC and the Minecraft server with a single click.
+Once everything is ready, you can run [start_servers.bat](start_servers.bat) to start FRPC and the Minecraft server with a single click.